Fight Mold With UV Light Treatment!

 - Never mix bleach with ammonia or other household cleaners.
 Mixing bleach with ammonia or other cleaning products produces dangerous, toxic fumes.

 - Open windows and doors to provide fresh air.

 Unfortunately, simple cleaning solutions do not eliminate all mold spores.
 But, leveraging UV lights help eliminate the remaining mold spores.

 UV light treatment leverages UV-C lamps, which utilizes the c-bandwidth, by shining the light directly on the mold.

 Although UV light treatment provides an effective solution, it does require some safety measures.
 For example, do not look directly at UV light sources without proper UV protective goggles.

 "UV glasses are designed specifically for ultraviolet light, and regular sunglasses are not substitutes for UV glasses.
 Unplug ultraviolet light lamps before you work on them, and wear gloves when handling ultraviolet light fixtures.
 As with any lamp, ultraviolet lights will become very hot, therefore they should be allowed to cool before being serviced."

 How does UV light treatment work?

 UV light helps breaks up the underlying DNA contained in mold and related bacteria.
 As a result, the mold becomes sterile and eventually dies.
-In fact, UV lights has been shown to kill 99.9% of mold.
+In fact, UV lights have been shown to kill 99.9% of mold.
 However, UV light requires time to work.